rakshita111/Image-Completion-using-GANs/README.md

 <!-- ----------------------------------------------------- -->
 ## Reference

 The code is majorly borrowed from [PEN-Net](https://github.com/researchmm/PEN-Net-for-Inpainting/blob/master/docs/PEN-Net.gif?raw=true).
-The images of the architecture is taken from [paper1](https://arxiv.org/pdf/1904.07475.pdf?raw=true), [paper2](https://arxiv.org/abs/1901.06322) and modified.
+The images of the architecture is taken from [Learning Pyramid-Context Encoder Network for High-Quality Image Inpainting](https://arxiv.org/pdf/1904.07475.pdf?raw=true), [Learning Spatial Pyramid Attentive Pooling in Image Synthesis and
+Image-to-Image Translation](https://arxiv.org/abs/1901.06322) and modified.